Social Anxiety and Shyness - Halifax Psychologist

 ● Reluctance to express needs and wants, and as a consequence, reduced likelihood of having them met

-● Counselling for shyness and social anxiety can take many forms depending on the presenting problem, the client’s goals, and the therapist's approach.
-However, common interventions include:
+Counselling for shyness and social anxiety can take many forms depending on the presenting problem, the client’s goals, and the therapist's approach.

 ● Gradually approaching feared social situations as a part of exposure therapy as confidence is slowly gained and the situations no longer produce excessive anxiety

-● In session rehearsal of social interactions
+● In-session rehearsal of social interactions

 ● Cognitive interventions to identify anxiety-provoking beliefs and replace them with healthier and more realistic appraisals